tanishkagurram/CryptoVeri/README.md

   `Referrer-Policy`, and `X-Frame-Options` are set by hand rather than pulling in a middleware package, to keep the dependency surface to just `express` and `cool-nwc`.
+- **Automated, no-dependency test coverage.** `tests/api.test.mjs` uses Node's built-in test runner against the real SDK calls, and CI runs it on every push — so "the seven independent domains" and "honest simulated labelling" claims above are checkable, not just asserted.

 ## Limitations & Future Scope